Seek-One/aleakd/README.md

 You can use the following environnement vaiables:
 ```
 ALEAKD_SERVER_HOST: host address to the aleakd server
-ALEAKD_SERVER_PORT: port address to the aleakd server
+ALEAKD_SERVER_PORT: port address to the aleakd server (default: 19000)
+ALEAKD_BACKTRACE: enable backtrace message (default: 1).
+This can reduce the performance.
 ```